— The Youth of Today

-HPI has purposely chosen sport related activities as a key mechanism to help develop South Sudan’s next generation of leaders and shall shortly relocate its existing inventory of sport equipment and uniforms to the Palotaka region of South Sudan where HPI will utilize the sports equipment in its Character Development and Leadership Training programs.
+HPI has purposely chosen sport related activities as a key mechanism to help develop South Sudan’s next generation of leaders and shall shortly relocate its existing inventory of sport equipment and uniforms to the Obbo region of South Sudan where HPI will utilize the sports equipment in its Character Development and Leadership Training programs.

 HPI has the good fortune of adding a highly dedicated and experienced lady to its Kenyan and South Sudanese teams.
 Agnes will be based out of Nakuru, Kenya and be responsible for overseeing the HPI Character Development and Leadership Training programs in South Sudan.

 I believe the hope for the future of refugee families and the disadvantaged of our society lies in empowering the youth and their families by addressing their holistic healing, empowering them with education and calling forth in them their God given talents and gifts so they can help turn our broken world around for a better tomorrow. – Agnes Kariuki